gizinski-jacek/odinbook-client/README.md

 You cannot deploy both Frontend and Backend to Heroku because [Heroku is included in Suffix List](https://devcenter.heroku.com/articles/cookies-and-herokuapp-com), which prevents an app on heroku domain from setting cookies on other heroku apps.\
 You can either use [Custom Domain](https://devcenter.heroku.com/articles/custom-domains) or deploy either app to other hosting service like [Netlify](https://docs.netlify.com/cli/get-started).

-To do so, add **.env** file with these environmental variables for the app:
+To do so, add **.env** file with these environment variables for the app:

 ```
 REACT_APP_API_URI
 ```